AhmedBHameed/graphty/README.md

                     args: {name: 'foo', limit: 15}   // args is optional also it is auto detected when string inserted.
                 },
                 ret: ['id', 'foo_category', 'date'], // requested body can be nested by another query if with the same structure.
-                combine: [this.gs.mutation({        // To combine more that one query in one request (in 0.0.5 deprecated)
+                combine: [this.gs.mutation({        // To combine more that one query in one request (in 0.0.6 removed)
                     fun: {
                         name: 'getAddress',
                         args: {id: 12}